Libyan forces say they captured part of Sabha

 | BANI WALID/SIRTE, Libya

-BANI WALID/SIRTE, Libya Libya's interim government said on Monday its forces had seized the airport and fort in Sabha, one of the last strongholds of forces loyal to Muammar Gaddafi which also controls the main route south out of Libya.
+BANI WALID/SIRTE, Libya Libya's interim government said its forces seized the airport and fort in Sabha, one of the last strongholds of forces loyal to Muammar Gaddafi which also controls the main route south out of Libya.

 "Our forces are there in the airport and in the castle ...
-Our flags are flying there," Ahmed Bani, a military spokesman for the National Transitional Council (NTC), told a news conference in Tripoli.
-It was not possible to obtain independent confirmation.
+Our flags are flying there," Ahmed Bani, a military spokesman for the National Transitional Council (NTC), told a news conference in Tripoli on Monday.
+It was not possible to get independent confirmation.

-Any advance on the town, which is still used as a military base, would be an important boost for government forces who are struggling to oust Gaddafi loyalists from the towns of Bani Walid and Sirte as well as to contain disunity in their ranks.
+Any advance on the town would be an important boost for government forces who have struggled to contain disunity in their ranks and faced stark reversals on other parts of the battlefield.

+Nearly a month after Gaddafi was driven from power, his loyalist holdouts have beaten back repeated assaults by NTC forces at Bani Walid and Sirte, Gaddafi's birthplace.
+NTC fighters have been sent fleeing in disarray after failing to storm Gaddafi bastions.

+NTC forces with huge rocket launchers and artillery gathered outside Sirte on Monday, saying their were preparing for a fresh assault, as hundreds of families fled the town.

-Bani also denied an assertion by Gaddafi's spokesman that his forces had captured 17 British and French nationals in the fight for Bani Walid.
+NTC spokesman Bani denied an assertion by Gaddafi's spokesman that Gaddafi's forces had captured 17 mercenaries, some of them British and French, in the fight for Bani Walid.
 "There are no British or French prisoners" in the town, Bani said.

-The claim by Gaddafi's spokesman Moussa Ibrahim that foreign security personnel had been captured could not be verified and no immediate proof was presented.
+The report by Gaddafi's spokesman Moussa Ibrahim could not be verified and no immediate proof was presented.

 "A group was captured in Bani Walid consisting of 17 mercenaries.
-They are technical experts and they include consultative officers," Gaddafi spokesman Ibrahim said on Syria-based Arrai television, which has backed Gaddafi.
+They are technical experts and they include consultative officers," Ibrahim said on Syria-based Arrai television, which has backed Gaddafi.

 "Most of them are French, one of them is from an Asian country that has not been identified, two English people and one Qatari."